Skip to main content

 Ellms Family Farm

-If you have kids, this is one fall hotspot you absolutely can't skip: Ellms Family Farm in Ballston Spa.
+If you have kids, one fall hotspot you can't skip is Ellms Family Farm in Ballston Spa.
 When you think of fall activities for kids, pumpkin picking, exploring corn mazes, and meeting farm animals might come to mind.
-Ellms has all of these, but they also have much, much more.
+Ellms has all of these, but it also has much more.

 Schuyler Farms